First-Time Home Buyer Checklist: Every Step in the Right Order (2026 Guide)

 Step 5: Gather your financial documents

-Step 6: Shop at least 3 lenders
+Step 6: Shop at least three lenders

 Step 7: Get a pre-approval letter (not just pre-qualification)